MystenLabs/sui/doc/template/overview.md

 ## Configuration

-* Where does this product run run?
+* Where does this product run?
 * How is it set up for use?
 * What configuration or implementation is required?